harishbattula/Machine-Learning/README.md

 <snippet>
   <content><![CDATA[

-# ML from scratch repository
 ## About Machine Learning :
-  ### Machine learning is a branch of artificial intelligence (AI) and computer
-  science which focuses on the use of data and algorithms to imitate the way that humans learn, gradually improving its accuracy.
+### Machine learning is a branch of artificial intelligence (AI) and computer science which focuses on the use of data and algorithms to imitate the way that humans learn, gradually improving its accuracy.
 Machine Learning technology has widely changed the lifestyle of a human beings as we are highly dependent on this technology.
 It is the subset of Artificial Intelligence, and we all are using this either knowingly or unknowingly.
 For example, we use Google Assistant that employs ML concepts, we take help from online customer support, which is also an example of machine learning, and many more.
   #### Some of use cases of ML :
       1. Speech & Image Recognition
       2. Ads Recommendation